VBayesLab/VBLabDocs/VB-MGVB.md

                  'LBPlot',true);           % Plot the smoothed lowerbound at the end
 ```

-The plot of lowerbound shows that the CGVB algorithm converges well.
+The plot of lowerbound shows that the MGVB algorithm converges well.
 However, the algorithm can converge better by increasing the number of iterations, patience or learning rate.

 <img src="/VBLabDocs/assets/images/Example-MGVB-Logistics.jpg" class="center"/>